What first springs to mind when you hear the name Kiev?

 Kyiv-Pechersk Lavra – Monastery of the Caves

-Early next morning I’m in the courtyard of Kyiv-Pechersk Lavra (also called Kievo-Pecherska Lavra) – Monastery of the Caves.
+Early next morning I’m in the courtyard of Kyiv-Pechersk Lavra – Monastery of the Caves.
 Golden domes abound!
 When the Cathedral of the Dormition was restored after having been “razed to the ground by an explosion of terrible force” in 1941, it took nine kilos of leaf gold to gild its domes and crosses, according to my book Kiev: Architecture History.

 Entrance to the monastery is through Trinity Gate.
 From 1106, it’s adorned with images of saints and topped with a cross.

 This is August, Europe’s prime holiday season.
 Lavra is the principal sight in Kiev; hordes will no doubt soon rush in.
 But for now, I’m the only one here, apart from five pigeons pecking on a sticky bun that has miraculously escaped the sweeper.
-All I hear is the belfry chime, the soft rustle of the fountains and the wind whispering through the trees.
+The only sounds the belfry chime, the soft rustle of the fountains and the wind whispering through the trees.

 Like St Sophia, Caves is a UNESCO World Heritage Site.
-I don’t know if UNESCO has rules about on site ATMs, but this monastery has one immediately inside the entrance.
-It’s tastefully hidden inside a room with an open door, but impossible to miss.
+I don’t know if UNESCO has rules about on-site ATMs, but this monastery has one immediately inside the entrance.
+It’s tastefully hidden inside a room with an open door, yet impossible to miss.